saurabhwebdev/MineScheduler/CANVA_VIDEO_GUIDE.md

 - "Minimize Downtime"

 **Voiceover/Text**:
-*"Track delays instantly, identify root causes, and minimize downtime with intelligent insights."*
+*"Track delays instantly with real-time alerts that keep you informed the moment issues arise.
+Identify root causes with detailed reporting and historical analysis, then minimize downtime with intelligent insights and recommendations that help you prevent similar problems in the future."*

 **Canva Instructions**:
 - Use warning/alert icons (yellow/orange)